ShihYLin/Ag-Informatics/README.md

 Built front-end templates and integrated them with Django views.

-Designed database models and implemented CRUD functionalities for farm records.

 ** 🗺️ Lab 6: Working with and Visualizing Geometric Data **

 Processed spatial agricultural data using GIS libraries.